marci-pires/WikiHadatac/_Footer.md

-This is HADataC.org's Human-Aware Data Collection Framework.
+This is HADatAc.org's Human-Aware Data Acquisition Framework.